solarkennedy/indocker/README.md

 ## Requirements

 * The user running indocker MUST be able to run docker commands normally (usually this means being in the `docker` group).
-* The Dockerfile MUST install sudo binary into the docker image for correct user switching.
 * `/etc/passwd` and `/etc/group` MUST be readable by the user running docker commands.

 ## License